kerry0976/Class-Project-Report/README.md

 Here is the list:

-Undergraduate Projects at California Polytechnic State University, San Luis Obispo Department of Aerospace Engineering
+California Polytechnic State University, San Luis Obispo

-AERO 401 Propulsion Final Project
+1) AERO 401 Propulsion

-Investigation of Minimum Length of Supersonic 2D Nozzle Design Using the Method of Characteristics
+Project: Investigation of Minimum Length of Supersonic 2D Nozzle Design Using the Method of Characteristics
-Abstract:

-Graduate Projects at California Polytechnic State University, San Luis Obispo Department of Economics

-GSE 512 Macroeconomic Analysis
+2) GSE 512 Macroeconomic Analysis

-An Analysis of the Exit Problem Facing the Fed from Quantitative Easing on Inflation
+Project: An Analysis of the Exit Problem Facing the Fed from Quantitative Easing on Inflation
-Abstract:

 Graduate Projects at University of Minnesota Twin Cities